dsalomoni/my-ubuntu/README.md

 docker stop my_desktop
 ```

+## 4. Other uses

-## 4. Accessing a directory on your system from Ubuntu
+### 4.1.
+Accessing a directory on your system from Ubuntu

-In case you want to make a directory on your host system (running Windows, Linux or Mac OS) visible to Ubuntu, all you need to do is to add a `--mount` flag to the `docker run` command above (either section 1 or section 2).
+In case you want to make a directory on your host system (running Windows, Linux or Mac OS) visible to Ubuntu, all you need to do is to add a `--mount` flag to the `docker run` command above (in either section).
 The `--mount` flag should have the following syntax here:

 ```
 --mount src=<host_dir>,dst=<container_dir>,type=bind,readonly